Skip to content

 Suppose multiple Google Chrome Processes on Task Manager are causing you problems and slowing down your device.
 In that case, you can dive into Windows Task Manager and End unwanted tasks.

-You can apply some Chrome fixes like re-configuring Chrome Launcher and killing the idle processes.
+You can apply some fixes like re-configuring Chrome Launcher and killing the idle processes.
 Each process also represents the browser extensions.

 Google Chrome chrome.exe processes in Task Manager